Home > Analyses > Consumer Cyclical > Packaging Corporation of America

 Ball Corporation14.3B

-Packaging Corporation of America ranks 4th among its 5 competitors with a market cap at 95.4% of the leader, International Paper Company.
-It stands above both the average market cap of the top 10 and the median market cap of the sector.
-Its market cap is approximately 4.27% below its closest rival, Amcor plc, showing a relatively tight gap at the upper end of the ranking.
+Packaging Corporation of America ranks 4th among its 5 main competitors.
+Its market cap stands at 98.15% of the sector leader, International Paper Company.
+The company is positioned above both the average market cap of the top 10 and the sector median.
+It trails its next closest rival by approximately 6.93%, indicating a tight race at the top tier.

 Comparisons with competitors